lhncbc/chemapp/README.md

 + corncob_lowercase.txt  - a file of approximately 58,000 english terms
 + ivf       - contains IRutils version of normchem database (2017)
 + lucenedb  - contains lucene version of normchem database (2015)
-+ models    - OpenNLP models
++ models    - OpenNLP and Mallet CRF models

-An tar bzipped archive containing the required data files is at: https://ii-public1.nlm.nih.gov/Xfer/chemappdata/chem-data.tbz.
+An tar bzipped archive containing these data files is at: https://ii-public1.nlm.nih.gov/Xfer/chemappdata/chem-data.tbz.
 After downloading, extract the archive in the chemapp directory.